Documenting June: Photographing HIV/AIDS-related events, capturing history in the making

 Two cents on photographing events, any kind of events:

-When covering events, as photographers, we need to tell the entire story, document the entire event.
+When covering events, as photographers, we need to tell the entire story and document the entire event.
 So, here are a few things to consider while photographing events:

 - make sure you know when and where to go; check out the location and how to get there